lbroudoux/chuck-norris-streams/README.md

 # Chuck Norris streams demonstration

+## Introduction

 ## Pre-requisites

 Before starting the setup of this demonstration, you'll need some pre-requisites:
 * An [OpenShift Container Platform](https://www.openshift.com) cluster with the 3.11.x version installed,
 * A valid AMQ Streams installation on top of your OpenShift cluster.
 We've used release 1.1 of AMQ Streams that comes from Red Hat Integration 7.3.
 See [setup instructions](https://access.redhat.com/documentation/en-us/red_hat_amq/7.3/html-single/using_amq_streams_on_openshift_container_platform/index).
-Strimzi (http://strimzi.io) community project can also be used as replacement, Strimzi being the upstream community project of AMQ Streams,
+Strimzi (http://strimzi.io) community project can also be used as replacement, Strimzi being the upstream community project of AMQ Streams.
+For the rest of this demonstration, we assume the broker is available with the `amq-streams` namespace,
 * A valid Fuse Online installation on top of your OpenShift cluster, We've used the one that comes from Red Hat Integration 7.3.
 See [setup instructions](https://access.redhat.com/documentation/en-us/red_hat_fuse/7.3/html/integrating_applications_with_fuse_online/fuse-online-on-ocp_ug).
-Syndesis (http://syndesis.io) community project can also be used as replacement, Syndesis being the upstream community project of Fuse Online,
+Syndesis (http://syndesis.io) community project can also be used as replacement, Syndesis being the upstream community project of Fuse Online.
+For the rest of this demonstration, we assume it has been deployed into `fuse-online`namespace,
 * A SalesForce developer account.
 See https://developer.salesforce.com,
 * A Telegram account.
 See https://web.telegram.org.